 Philippines Adoption is a stable international adoption program.
 The Philippines adoption process is established and transparent.
 Hand In Hand’s Philippines adoption program was begun in 1974 by MaryLee Fahrenbrink Lane, the founder and Executive Director of Hand In Hand, when she was living in the Philippines.
 The Philippine government’s Intercountry Adoption Board (ICAB) reviews your dossier and matches available children with approved adoptive families.
 Hand in Hand works directly with assigned social workers from ICAB to secure and process the children’s documents.
 Hand In Hand is very experienced working in the Philippines; our agency has had continuous accreditation to work in the Philippines since 1974.
-Hand In Hand currently places an average of 22 children a year from the Philippines.

 Program Director is Vickie Truelove, Administrative Director of Hand In Hand’s Indiana office.